ubc-mech2/ubc-webwork-workshops/WeBWorK-workshop-exercises/WeBWorK workshop - GitHub exercise 2.md

-## Upload new code/problems/images to GitHub
+## Upload new code/problems/images to GitHub in the ubc-webwork-workshops repo

 * Author: Agnes d'Entremont
 * Institution: UBC